The Enumeration of Cyclic MNOLS: Introduction

-Based upon the significance and usefulness that is exhibited in the study of $MOLS$, Raghavarao, Shrikhande, and Shrikhande \cite{MNOLSinvent} introduced a modification to the definition of orthogonality to overcome restrictions for the even order case.
-A pair of Latin squares $L_1, L_2$ of even order $n$ are called \emph{nearly orthogonal} if the superimposition of $L_1$ and $L_2$ contains each ordered pair of symbols $(l,l')$ exactly once, except in the case $l = l'$, where no such pair occurs, and in the case $l \equiv l' +n/2 \pmod{n}$, where such pairs occur twice.
-We consider collections of $\mu$ Latin squares of order $n$ that are pairwise nearly orthogonal, which are denoted as collections of $\mu$ $MNOLS$ of order $n$.
+Based upon the significance and usefulness that is exhibited in the study of $\text{MOLS}$, Raghavarao, Shrikhande, and Shrikhande \cite{MNOLSinvent} introduced a modification to the definition of orthogonality to overcome restrictions for the even order case.
+A pair of Latin squares $L_1, L_2$ of even order $n$ are called \emph{nearly orthogonal} if the superimposition of $L_1$ and $L_2$ contains each ordered pair of symbols $(\ell,\ell')$ exactly once, except in the case $\ell = \ell'$, where no such pair occurs, and in the case $\ell \equiv \ell' +n/2 \pmod{n}$, where such pairs occur twice.
+We consider collections of $\mu$ Latin squares of order $n$ that are pairwise nearly orthogonal, which are denoted as collections of $\mu$ $\text{MNOLS}$ of order $n$.
 Traditionally these collections are unordered sets, although we will also consider ordered lists.

 An \emph{orderly algorithm} is a way of generating all examples of some combinatorial object, such that all equivalence classes appear in the generation, but during the generation no two objects constructed are equivalent.
 This technique is typically attributed to \cite{Faradzev} and \cite{EveryOne}.
 A similar technique, called canonical augmentation \cite{IsoFreeExhaGen}, has been used to generate Latin rectangles by augmenting a row at a time (see also \cite{LS8}\cite{MostLSsubsquares}).
 This is not the only method of enumerating Latin rectangles, and a variety of enumerative techniques have been applied to solve it (see \cite{numberLS} and the citations contained within).
-Recently, this work has lead to the enumeration of $MOLS$ \cite{EnumMOLS}.
-In a similar vein, we will perform three orderly algorithms that generate collections of cyclic $\mu$ $MNOLS$ of order $n$ under several equivalences.
+Recently, this work has lead to the enumeration of $\text{MOLS}$ for order less than or equal to $9$ \cite{EnumMOLS}.
+In a similar vein, we will perform an orderly algorithms that generate collections of $\mu$ cyclic $\text{MNOLS}$ of order $n$ under certain equivalences.
 See \cite{ClassAlgorithms} for a general reference on this kind of enumeration problem.